janakitti/hackathon-global/README.md

 #### Routing on GitHub Pages

 I ran into some issues with routing after deploying my app to GitHub Pages.
 I was getting a bunch of `404`s when trying to navigate across pages.
 I initially had my routes wrapped in a `BrowserRouter `, however upon reading the `react-router-dom` docs, I realized that GitHub Pages doesn’t support routers that use the HTML5 `pushState` history API (which is used by `BrowserRouter`).
-So whenever GitHub Pages saw a route like `http://janakitti.github.io/hackathon-global/events`, it returned a `404` since `/events` was not a valid route.
+So whenever GitHub Pages saw a route like `http://janakitti.github.io/hackathon-global/events`, it didn't recognize `/events` as a valid route.
 The solution was to switch to using routing with hashes, using the `HashRouter` to wrap my routes instead.

 #### Responsiveness